Let’s start with a quick story, one that for many years I couldn’t reveal because it was embarrassing.

-If you dispute a debt collection account saying, “the account is NOT mine”, when it truly is your account, all that your creditor would need to do to verify the debt is legitimate, is send the credit reporting agency the original agreement that you signed when originally applying for the credit.
+If you dispute a debt collection account saying, “the account is NOT mine” when it indeed is your account, all that your creditor would need to do to verify the debt is legitimate is send the credit reporting agency the original agreement that you signed when initially applying for the account.

 Subsequently, a derogatory comment would go on your credit report, illustrating that the debt was disputed and determined to be valid.

 I had four disputes that went wrong, resulting in four of these ugly notations on my credit report.
 Right when I thought my credit couldn’t get any worse, it got worse!